drtortoise/scouts/digitalmaker/stage1/gamedesign.md

 ##Play a folk game

-Folk games are games that can be played with minimal equipment, aren't too legally or morally questionable to give away for free, and … well, they're not being transmitted orally here, but they could be in the future, and they mostly have been in the past.  for instance lemon joust, dodge the chair or human knot.
+Folk games are games that can be played with minimal equipment, aren't too legally or morally questionable to give away for free, and they mostly have been transmitted by word of mouth, for instance lemon joust, dodge the chair or human knot.
 What was your favourite playground game as a kid?

 ###How to play Lemon Joust